JiaweiZhuang/aws-mpi-benchmark/README.md

 Benchmark various MPI functions on AWS HPC cluster.
 Including different EC2 instance types, network configurations, MPI implementations, and collective algorithms (e.g broadcast, allreduce).

 The main motivation for such benchmark is that, different MPI implementations and their collective algorithms can yield vastly different efficiency and severely affect application performance.
-See those issues for example:
+See [this issue](https://github.com/aws/aws-parallelcluster/issues/1143) for example.

 Most scripts in this repo also work on local HPC clusters with minimum modifications.

 ## Currently tested cases

 MPI functions from [OSU micro-benchmarks (OMB)](http://mvapich.cse.ohio-state.edu/benchmarks/):
-- Point-point: latency, bw, bibw, bw_mbr
+- Point-point: latency, bw, bibw
 - Collective: bcast, allreduce

 AWS instance & network configuration: